great-expectations/great_expectations/docs/terms/metric.md

 ### Features and promises

-Metrics are values derived from one or more Batches that can be used to evaluate Expectations or to summarize the result of Validation.
+Metrics are values derived from one or more <TechnicalTag relative="../" tag="batch" text="Batches" /> that can be used to evaluate <TechnicalTag relative="../" tag="expectation" text="Expectations" /> or to summarize the result of <TechnicalTag relative="../" tag="validation" text="Validation" />.
 A Metric could be a statistic, such as the minimum value of the column, or a more complex object, such as a histogram.
 Metrics are the core tool used to Validate data.

 ### Relationship to other objects

 Metrics are generated and stored as part of running Expectations against a Batch (and can be referenced as such).
 For example, if you have an Expectation that the mean of a column fall within a certain range, the mean of the column must first be computed to see if its value is as expected.
-The generation of Metrics involves Execution Engine specific logic.
-Metrics from previously run Expectation Suites can also be referenced through the use of Evaluation Parameters.
+The generation of Metrics involves <TechnicalTag relative="../" tag="execution_engine" text="Execution Engine" /> specific logic.
+Metrics from previously run Expectation Suites can also be referenced through the use of <TechnicalTag relative="../" tag="evaluation_parameter" text="Evaluation Parameters" />.

 ## Use cases